China reports 57 new cases, highest daily number in 2 months

 The new cases illustrated how the virus can come back as anti-disease controls are relaxed.

-The Xinfadi market on Beijing’s southeastern side was closed Saturday and neighboring residential compounds locked down after more then 50 people in the capital tested positive for the coronavirus.
+The Xinfadi market on Beijing’s southeastern side was closed Saturday and neighboring residential compounds locked down after more than 50 people in the capital tested positive for the coronavirus.
 They were the first confirmed cases in 50 days in the city of 20 million people.

 China, where the pandemic began in December, had relaxed most of its anti-virus controls after the ruling Communist Party declared victory over the disease in March.